 ‘Amor imagines his subjects like dream narratives and seeks to preserves the mobile and disembodied quality of memory.’
 (Christopher Allen, 2009)

-Recalling his childhood in Frankston, Victoria - a small beachside town at the end of the railway line - Amor says 'There were always things washed up, strange objects.
+Born in 1948, Amor recalls his childhood in Frankston, Victoria – a small beachside town at the end of the railway line: ‘There were always things washed up, strange objects.
 People drowning and storms blowing up.
 The weather in my paintings comes from those early experiences.
 I still dream about them.'
 (Josephine Rowe, “Rick Amor is a painter”, Dumbo Feather, no. 32, 1 July 2012.)
 He trained at the Caulfield Institute of Technology, Melbourne, from 1965, and then the National Gallery School from 1966 to 1968, where he learned painting under John Brack alongside fellow artist Jeffrey Bren.